antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 In addition to product development insights, the data reveals a lot of interesting trends.
 Let's take a look at historical data (since we started collecting in April 2016):

+> Note: Remember that this data is just from the CLI.
+There is of course a significant amount of .NET Core usage via Visual Studio, as well.

 ### Command Variations by Operating System
 ![Commands by OS](cli-commands-by-os.png)